alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/harvest_data.md

 When using [DCAT](https://www.w3.org/TR/vocab-dcat/), it’s common to use additional fields or predicates from other vocabularies.
 Data.gov.uk will accept [additional fields or predicates](dcat) from other vocabularies.

-DCAT is suitable for linked data systems, but you may find data.json is more suitable for simple datasets.
+DCAT is suitable for linked data systems, but you may find data.json is more suitable for less complex datasets.
 The data.json format has the fields data.gov.uk needs from DCAT, but removes the namespace prefixes and uses the well-known JSON syntax.
 This has the benefits of DCAT but is generally easier to produce.

 Although CKAN supports DCAT for the core fields, it is recommended to harvest from a CKAN using the CKAN harvester.
 This is because custom fields often do not map well to DCAT fields and can vary from portal to portal.